How Resilience Training Can Change Your Life For The Better

 Take Positive Actions

-As you focus on the hope in your situation or its conclusion, you can learn to take positive steps rather than detaching your situation.
+As you focus on the hope in your situation, you can learn to take positive steps rather than detaching your situation.
 You may be able to take decisive actions that will improve the situation itself, or your actions may minimize the damage it causes you.

 People often say that "children are resilient."
 Because children are in a constant mode of change as they grow, it helps that they're naturally resilient to some extent.

 For two reasons, it's important to help your child build resilience.
 First, most children may have the resilience to ordinary childhood stressors, but fewer children can bounce back after trauma or tragedy.
 Since you can't predict when something like this will happen, preparing them by building their resilience makes a lot of sense.
 Second, learning skills to improve resilience now can help them later in life.